immunant/ibresolver/README.md

 # Overview

 This is a QEMU user-mode plugin for resolving indirect branches.
 The plugin supports various architectures and uses a configurable disassembly backend to detect indirect jumps and calls.
-When the specified branches are taken, the callsite and destination are written to a .csv.
+When a branch found by the backend is taken, the callsite and destination are written to a .csv.

 # Building and prerequisites